kongying-tavern/docs/src/en/manual/guide/auto-tracking/troubleshoot.md

 ## 3. Receiving C++ Runtime error or client crashing after enabling auto tracking

-- Simply retry enabling auto tracking again
+- Simply retry enabling auto tracking
 - Exit the map client and delete the auto tracking cache, launch the map client again and enable auto tracking, you will need to wait for the cache to build again

 ![](/imgs/en/manual/auto-tracking/6.png)